Alcaraz–Sinner rivalry: 2025

-Alcaraz and Sinner met six times in 2025 (all being title matches), with Alcaraz winning four matches and Sinner winning two.
+Alcaraz and Sinner met six times in 2025 (all finals), with Alcaraz winning four matches and Sinner two.

-They first clashed at the Italian Open, their first meeting in a Masters final.
-This was Sinner's first tournament after serving a three-month period of ineligibility for an anti-doping rule violation.
-(Note: The World Anti-Doping Agency (WADA) confirmed in a statement that they accepted Sinner did not intend to cheat, the violation provided no performance-enhancing benefit, and it occurred "without his knowledge as the result of negligence of members of his entourage".
-Under the World Anti-Doping Code, an athlete bears responsibility for their entourage's negligence, leading to the agreed-upon three-month suspension.)
+In May, they contested their first Masters final against each other at the Italian Open.
 Alcaraz clinched a nervy first set which ended in a tiebreak, and went on to dominate Sinner in the second set.
-This was Sinner's first loss in straight sets since 2023, and snapped Sinner's 26-match win streak, which had been ongoing since their last match in Beijing.
+This was Sinner's first loss in straight sets since 2023, and snapped his 26-match win streak, which had been ongoing since his last loss to Alcaraz.

-Less than a month later, they met for their first major final at the French Open, where Alcaraz was the defending champion.
-Sinner established a two-set lead, before Alcaraz came back to take the third set.
+Less than a month later, they met for their first major final at the French Open, where Alcaraz was defending champion.
+Sinner established a two-set lead, but Alcaraz took the third set.
 In the fourth set, Sinner held three championship points on Alcaraz's serve at 5–3.
-Alcaraz held from 0–40 and resurged to force a tiebreak and win the set.
-The match went to a fifth set, which Alcaraz eventually claimed in a dominant super tiebreak.
+Alcaraz held from 0–40 and then broke Sinner's serve to force a tiebreak and win the set.
+The match therefore progressed to a fifth set, which Alcaraz eventually claimed in a dominant super tiebreak.
 This was Alcaraz's fifth consecutive win over Sinner, and Sinner's first loss in a major final.
 At five hours and 29 minutes, it was the longest-ever French Open final.
 It was also the first major final to be contested by two men born in the 21st century.
 The Guardian acclaimed it as "one of the greatest finals ever played, in any sport."